maldoinc/wireup/docs/pages/configuration.md

 provided from decorators and annotations to define services and the dependencies between them.

-It allows you to declare the final state and let the container handle the rest rather than imperatively coding the object creation and dependency injection.
+It allows you to declare the final state and let the container handle the rest rather than imperatively coding object creation and dependency injection.

 This generally results in less boilerplate code as opposed to using a programmatic approach and is how many popular frameworks operate.